iszczesniak/cpp/deduction/index.md

 ### Passing a function

-A function can be passed by:
+We can pass a function by:

 * reference,